sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 * Do not use the `-atomic` option
 * The `-append` operation is not supported on S3; avoid.
-* `-p` S3 doesn't have a POSIX-style permission model; this will fail.
+* `-p` S3 does not have a POSIX-style permission model; this will fail.

 ### DistCP: Parameters to Tune